 I’m more confident than ever in my skills as a software designer and product person.
 As challenging as the early stages of a SaaS business are, I must say, I’m really enjoying the craft of working on a software product more than anything I’ve done to date.

 ZipMessage has been my full-time focus since the beginning of 2021.
 I was able to build a simple version within 3 months and begin inviting first customers in April.
 So far, the response and early traction has been very exciting!

-I’m trying to spend more time on hobbies this year, like cycling and composing instrumental music in my home studio.
+I’m trying to spend more time on hobbies this year, like cycling and riffing on my guitars.